Jim Christensen: In the media

 Over his career Jim has been featured in a number of live, televised and written pieces of media.
 His economic opinions have been recorded in leading magazines, journals and newspapers.
 These articles most commonly depict investment strategies with a particular focus on corporate asset management.
 As a speaker, Jim has presented at public functions around the world, including conferences with the Centre for Investor Education (CIE) and the Fund Executives Association Ltd (FEAL).
 In addition to this, he is often shown in online investor education videos.

 The returns of his funds investments are also heavily highlighted and scrutinised across Australian media.
 For the most part, funds under his control are usually industry leaders.
-In 2015, Jim was listed as a nominee for the prestigious Conexus Financial Superannuation CIO of the Year award.
+In 2015 Jim was listed as a nominee for the prestigious Conexus Financial Superannuation CIO of the Year award.
 He proceeded to win the Award, edging out his competitors at the gala event.
-He went on to win CIO of the year at the Rainmaker awards in the same year.
+In addition to this award, he went on to win CIO of the year at the Rainmaker awards in the same year.

 It was reported that James was the fifth highest paid Investment Officer in the Super Industry for 2015; the highest of any corporate fund.
-That same year it was also shown, to some controversy, that Jim earns over $500, 000 more than the CEO of Telstra Super.
+That same year it was also shown, that Jim earned over $500, 000 more than the CEO of Telstra Super.